 Framework for Consent

-It is important to remember that as the tool is completely anonymous, we have no way to identify or make contact with any member of the college community.
+It is important to remember that as the Speak Out reporting tool is completely anonymous, there is no way of identifying or contacting any member of the university community who uses the tool.
+Ongoing or past incidences witnessed or experienced can be reported.

 Domestic Violence Advocacy Service (DVAS) Sligo, Leitrim and West Cavan Tel: 071 914 1515